-The total cost estimate is based on completing 60 credit hours with tuition rates, applied based on the geographical region, of the student plus required fees.
+The total cost estimate is based on completing 60 credit hours with tuition rates, plus required fees.
 To be considered full-time in the Bachelor of Science in Cyber Security program, students must be enrolled and complete at least 9 credits per term.